 There's no place for hate crimes in Scotland

-Police officers and staff throughout Scotland are committed to ensuring that the Glasgow Commonwealth Games are safe and secure for everyone, regardless of their background.
+Police officers and staff throughout Scotland are committed to ensuring that the European Championships in Glasgow are safe and secure for everyone, regardless of their background.
 In Scotland, verbally or physically attacking someone because of their disability, race, religion, sexual orientation or transgender identity is a hate crime.

 If you experience or witness hate crime while within Scotland please report it to: